 - If your room might experience differing temperatures throughout the year, as well as changing levels of moisture, floating floors are a good choice.
 This is due to them moving with the humidity and heat, which prevents damage through warping or buckling.

 - Installation times are cut down considerably, as this fixing method alleviates the need for nails, screws or large amounts of adhesive.

 - If you’re paying a professional flooring fitter, labour costs will be decreased due to the shorter fitting time.
 The flooring types that use floating installations are usually more cost-effective as well, which further adds to the economic nature of using this fixing method.

-- Floating floors ensure your wood, LVT or laminate work with underfloor heating systems.
+- Floating floors ensure your wood, LVT or laminate or Evocore work with underfloor heating systems.

 - If you’re keeping your flooring for a sustained period of time, you may want to sand and re-finish the wood to restore back to its former beauty – especially in high traffic areas.
 Engineered Wood Flooring can’t be sanded as many times as Solid Wood due to the composition of the flooring; the thickness of the solid wood veneer determines how many times it can be re-sanded.
 Laminate Flooring can’t be sanded at all.

 - Because the flooring isn’t attached to the sub-floor, it can move slightly when walking over it.
 However this is often tiny movements, caused by the underlay compressing underfoot.

 - A hollow or echoed sound can sometimes occur when walking over a floating floor.
 This is because it’s easier for vibrations to travel between the flooring and sub-floor or underlay.
 This problem can be prevented by using a good quality underlay.